exercism/v3/languages/swift/concepts/generic-functions/about.md

 // => nil
 ```

 This is the problem that generics solve.
-Just like we use parameters in functions to reuse the same code with different values, we can use _type parameters_ to create generic functions that allow us to reuse the same code with different types.
+Just like we use parameters in functions to reuse the same code with different values, we can use generic functions that allow us to reuse the same code with different types.

----

-### Generic functions

-[Generic functions][generic-functions] are written with [type parameters][generic-type-parameters] listed in between matching angle brackets which are placed between the function name and its parameter list.
+Generic functions are written with type parameters listed in between matching angle brackets which are placed between the function name and its parameter list.
 These type parameters can then be used in place of the types in the function's signature that they are meant to replace.

 ```swift
 func genericDoubleIfValid<T>(_ value: T, isValid: (T) -> Bool) -> (T, T)? {